-Marijuana is the most commonly used illicit drug in the United States.
+Cannabis is the most commonly used illicit drug in the United States as cannabis is federally illegal.
 Its use is widespread among young people.
-According to a yearly survey of middle and high school students, rates of marijuana use have steadied in the past few years after several years of increase.
-However, the number of young people who believe marijuana use is risky is decreasing.
-Legalization of marijuana for medical use or adult recreational use in a growing number of states may affect these views.
-Recreational use of marijuana is still illegal in the state of New York.
+According to a yearly survey of middle and high school students, rates of cannabis use have steadied in the past few years after several years of increase.
+However, the number of young people who believe cannabis use is risky is decreasing.
+Legalization of cannabis for medical use or adult recreational use in New York and a growing number of states may affect these views.

-When a person smokes marijuana, THC quickly passes from the lungs into the bloodstream.
+When a person inhales (smokes/vapes) cannabis, THC quickly passes from the lungs into the bloodstream.
 The blood carries the chemical to the brain and other organs throughout the body.
 The body absorbs THC more slowly when the person eats or drinks it.
 In that case, the user generally feels the effects after 30 minutes to 1 hour.